 First, the centerpiece: the woven basket tray was a flea market find that I painted white.

-The floral vase is from a pair that we had in our previous home. but somehow only 1 survived the move.
+The floral vase is from a pair that we had in our previous home.
+Somehow only one survived the move.
 I filled it with faux hydrangeas and some tall green sprigs and Spanish moss as filler.

 The Fall Living Room